-- Manage access so that only trusted and experienced users have write permissions.
+- Only give trusted and experienced users direct write access.

-- Investigate the possibility of mirroring your data set on another node of the Australian research cloud, e.g., Intersect, eRSA, TPAC, Pawsey, NCI or VicNode.
+- Investigate the possibility of mirroring your data set somewhere else.

-Clearly, there is a fine balance between giving people enough access to do their work while limiting the damage their accidents could cause.
+Clearly, there is a trade-off between giving people enough access to do their work while limiting the damage that their accidents could cause.